-Economics — the most popular major at Brandeis — provides a lens through which we can better understand and improve our world.
+Economics — one of the most popular majors at Brandeis — provides a lens through which we can better understand and improve our world.

 Economics is the study of human choice and economic behavior.
 It helps explain the connections between individuals, institutions, and social outcomes.
 Whether you major or minor in economics, you will learn the general principles of economics, microeconomic and macroeconomic theory, statistics and econometrics, with an emphasis on analytic and quantitative approaches.
 Your economics degree will enable you to bring this knowledge to bear on a range of questions and challenges, such as economic development, income inequality, unemployment, inflation, and international trade.

 While many people go on to pursue an advanced degree in economics, business, law or public policy, the BA degree in economics also prepares you for a career in business, technology, education, government — and beyond.